 In music years 3 and 4 follow a weekly carousel of tin whistle, samba drums and ukulele.
 Years 5 and 6 are learning to play the flute.
-A Peripatetic Teacher also provides Piano and Flute lessons and there are two guitar clubs.
+A Peripatetic Teacher also provides Piano, clarinet and Flute lessons and there are two guitar clubs.
 Forest School, swimming and cookery broaden the curriculum and further develop the whole child.
-The leasing of our minibus continues to enable the school to enrich and broaden pupil interests.
-Trips to, "My Fair Lady" (Lucton School), Christmas lunch at the Crown Inn, The Sing Spring Festival, Clun Castle, Fish pool Valley trail and Wigmore Castle all educationally broaden enrich.
-Sadly, in lockdown all activities were
+The leasing a second minibus continues to enable the school to enrich and broaden pupil interests.
+Trips to, the theatre, Symphony Hall, Christmas lunch at the Crown Inn, the Nativity and Carols on the Green enrich education.
+The school also ran clubs which included Infants Sports Club, Junior Football, Tag Rugby, and guitar.